-Laurence Whiteley is on course to make his Paralympic debut at the Rio 2016 Games.
+Laurence Whiteley made his Paralympic debut at the Rio 2016 Games.

 After his recovery from Osteosarcoma, a rare type of bone cancer, Laurence was keen to get back into sport.
 Initially he pursued swimming and competed both nationally and internationally.
 Upon reflection, he decided his impairment and swimming were not the best fit.
 That led him into investigating rowing and in 2011 he joined Tees RC, where he was coached by Greg Beswick.